Anorov/cloudflare-scrape/README.md

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.

-Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape now uses **[Js2Py](https://github.com/PiotrDabkowski/Js2Py)**.
-Js2Py transpiles Javascript to Python, which allows Cloudflare's Javascript challenges to be evaluated and solved with pure Python.
+Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape requires Node.js to solve Javascript challenges.
+This allows the script to easily impersonate a regular web browser without explicitly deobfuscating and parsing Cloudflare's Javascript.

 Note: This only works when regular Cloudflare anti-bots is enabled (the "Checking your browser before accessing..." loading page).
 If there is a reCAPTCHA challenge, you're out of luck.
 Thankfully, the Javascript check page is much more common.